Veterans' Disability Benefits

 The veterans disability attorney at has first-hand experience of what its like to pursue VA disability benefits for himself and is committed to helping other veterans from across the country receive the benefits they rightly deserve.

 Contact us today for representation in your case.
-Please call (888) 680-9612 or contact us online for an appointment with our VA disability lawyers.
+Please call or contact us online for an appointment with our VA disability lawyers.

 Joe's Story

-Joe Whitcomb's first fight for veterans’ disability benefits was his own.
+Veterans Advocacy Law Group Founder Joe Whitcomb's first fight for veterans’ disability benefits was his own.
 When he was medically separated from service in 2005, he did not anticipate running into difficulty getting his veterans' benefits, but that is exactly what happened.
 In the end, Joe won his benefits, but not before five years, three remands, and two hearings had passed.

 Fortunately for Joe, by the time his appeal was half over, he had graduated from law school and had applied his knowledge and training in researching the law and forming his legal arguments.
 However, he learned that the process of requesting and receiving the veterans benefits he had been promised was unnecessarily difficult.
 Joe also discovered that the process took far too long.

-Whatever the claim, Joe or the other veterans disability attorneys at The Veterans Advocacy Law Group stand ready to help Veterans and their families get through the morass of government paperwork and the endless appeals and hearings.
+Whatever the claim, Joe and the other veterans disability attorneys at The Veterans Advocacy Law Group stand ready to help Veterans and their families get through the morass of government paperwork and the endless appeals and hearings.

 What Are Veteran's Disability Benefits?